Hi, how can we help you today?

 Most users leave these settings on "AUTO" mode.
 Advanced users may want to experiment with different values to achieve specific results.

 With your dataset and configuration file in place, you can begin the training process.
-The training process can take 30 min to a few hours, depending on the size of your dataset and the complexity of the transformation.
+The training process can take 30-45 min to a few hours, depending on the size of your dataset and you training parameters.

 During training, the model will periodically generate sample images based on your test prompts.
-These samples allow you to monitor the model's progress and see how well it's learning the desired transformation.
-Once the training is complete, the model will be ready to use on Scenario and in addition you'll be able to download have a .safetensors file containing your trained LoRA.
+These samples allow you to monitor the model's progress in Epochs, and see how well it's learning the desired transformation.
+Once the training is complete, the model will be ready to use on Scenario and you'll be able to download have the .safetensors file.

 Best Practices and Considerations